shahwezahmad/shahwezahmad/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and open source era.
+- 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Persuing my bachelors in Computer Science and Engineering .
 - 💼 &nbsp;Looking for Software Development Internship.